pulumi/docs/content/docs/pulumi-cloud/insights/_index.md

 By default, you will see a table with the resources you have access to, ordered by most recently updated.

-A count is shown the upper-right corner with the total number of resources matched by this query -- in this case, we have 24 resources.
+A count is shown in the upper-right corner with the total number of resources matched by this query -- in this case, we have 13 resources.

 ![Resource Search Table](search-table-v2.png)